iannesbitt/readgssi/README.md

 ### citation suggestion:
 Ian M. Nesbitt, Francois-Xavier Simon, Thomas Paulin, 2018. readgssi - an open-source tool to read and plot GSSI ground-penetrating radar data. [doi:10.5281/zenodo.1439119](https://dx.doi.org/10.5281/zenodo.1439119)

+## changes since 0.0.6
+- added ability to install via PyPI
+- broke out several routines into individual functions

+## changes since 0.0.5
+- now define time zero point manually (time zero is when the direct wave passes the receiver. previously, i used an unreliable calculation using header values to determine the time zero point)
+  - in the future, i will add a signal processing algorithm to detect the time zero point automatically
+- added bandpass filter (requires [obspy](https://obspy.org/))
+- significantly optimized background removal and dewow algorithms
+- added example code and plots
+- fixed a bug that caused both plots of dual-channel radar files to be written out to one file
+- fixed a bug that caused manually-created output file names to be ignored when plotting
+- added basic background removal and dewow capability ([#5](https://github.com/iannesbitt/readgssi/pull/5) from [@fxsimon](https://github.com/fxsimon))
+- added support for the D50800/D50300 antenna
+  - added plotting support for dual-channel radar devices
+  - merged [#3](https://github.com/iannesbitt/readgssi/pull/3) from [@fxsimon](https://github.com/fxsimon) which fixed a bug that caused multi-channel file traces to be read in a 121212 sequence instead of 111222
+- updated the workings of the plotting algorithm's colormap
+- changed the way files are saved (bug in 0.0.5 mangled some filenames)
+- added the ability to specify colormap and whether to draw a colorbar and a histogram
+- added an automatic figsize option (leaves figsize up to Matplotlib)
+- added ability to apply gain
+- fixed bug that caused gain to be applied incorrectly
+- script now tries to automatically calculate timezero using (nsamp\*range)/position
+#### known bugs:
+- translation to anything but csv is broken (hope to have time to at least fix HDF5 output soon)
+  - csv translation does not work for dual-channel radar devices (exports to file but channels are merged end-to-end)
+- color bar shows up too large on some plots (no known fix yet)
+- dewow doesn't work on all files
+- histogram only shows pre-gain data distribution

 ## future
 - GPS transcription (read from associated DZG file or CSV with fields like `mark name, lon, lat, elev, time`)